sealedsins/torei/content/stories/special-gift.md

 "Good girl," the Mistress said, her voice low and seductive.
 "Now, get inside."

-With trembling hands, Maria started to climb inside the vacuum bed, feeling a shiver run down her spine as the cool laminate pressed against her skin.
+With trembling hands, Maria started to climb inside the bed, feeling a shiver run down her spine as the cool laminate pressed against her skin.
 The translucent material gave her a distorted, yellowish view of the room, as if she was looking through a funhouse mirror.

 Before sealing the bed shut, the Mistress handed Maria a small breathing tube, instructing her to place it in her mouth.
 She did as she was told, feeling the cold plastic of the tube against her lips.

-As the vacuum bed started to suck the air out, it became her lifeline.
+As the vacuum pump started to suck the air out, it became her lifeline.
 A thin rubber pipe was like an umbilical cord she had once been attached to as a fetus in her mother's womb - her only source of oxygen and nourishment had sustained her during her earliest stages of development.
 And now, in a strange twist of fate, she found herself relying on a similar thing to survive once again.

-The sensation of being trapped in the vacuum bed was overwhelming.
+The sensation of being trapped was overwhelming.
 Maria could feel every inch of her body being compressed against the laminate, as if the material was trying to suffocate her.
 But at the same time, she felt a sense of euphoria, as if she was floating in a sea of pleasure.
 Every movement sent waves of sensation coursing through her body, making her skin tingle and her heart race.

 As the Mistress continued to touch and tease her body through the layer of laminate, Maria's skin began to tingle with an electrifying sensation that sent shivers down her spine.
 Every movement, every touch, every breath from the Mistress was like an electric shock, sending waves of pleasure radiating throughout her entire being.